BobTorgerson/Leaflet-WMS-Time-Slider/README.md

 * **endTime:** The end time of the slider in time format ISO8601.

-* **timeStep:** The amount of time to jump forward for each movement of the slider bar in milliseconds.
+* **timeStep:** The amount of time to jump forward for each movement of the slider bar in seconds.

 * **range:** Boolean for determining if a range of time is desired rather than a single time value.